 This grant went toward purchasing equipment to make the small gym safer, more stimulating and more suitable for multiple purposes.
 The new set-up is used for rehabilitation and development activities for children with motor impairments or communication disorders.

-“I use it all the time with the more mobile kids.
-I love the incline ramp, swing and beam, which I use to help the kids work on their balance and control.
-Having access to a table means I can plan a combined occupational, speech and physical therapy session.
-Thank you!” —Megan, physiotherapist, Motor Development Disorders Program.
+“I often use it with more mobile kids.
+I love the inclined ramp, the see-saw, and the balance beam that allow me to work on the kids’ balance and control.
+Having access to a table allows me to plan a combined session of occupational therapy and speech therapy with physical therapy.
+Many thanks!”